eourcs/LockFreeCuckooHash/checkpoint.md

 ### Concerns

 1. Planned improvements to the initial lock-free hash table implementations may break invariants.
+2. No prelimanary results yet.
+It will be difficult to debug performance-related issues.
-2. We haven't decided concretely on which optimizations to implement.
+3. We haven't decided concretely on which optimizations to implement.